 "Green Island Fig" Dark glossy boat-shaped oval leaves very thickly set on much-branched stems which soon develop corky bark of great character.
 Very popular bonsai subject which readily develops cute clusters of acorn-like fruit.
 In good or bright light, these have a blunt leaf; in our greenhouses with less than full ...

 "Tiger Bark Fig" Excellent bonsai with short, branching trunk decoratively striped as well as adorned with raised white dots; all holding an array of small glossy bright toned leaves (not variegated).
 Excellent as a standard; perfect as a tropical bonsai.
-Check for availability before ordering.
+Always in stock.